garaadso/garaadso/README.md

 - 👋 Hi, I’m @garaadso
 - 👀 I’m interested in Full stack web development (HTML,CSS, JAVASCRIPT and RUBY)
-- 🌱 I’m currently learning on HTML and CSS.
+- 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...